Rajiv7479/User-Managment-Portal1/README.md

  ## 5. Update/Edit the details of a user
        # Request : PUT /users/:id

        To Update the Details of a user a GET /users/id/edit request is sent it will redirect to a form where you can enter your new details and then a POST users/id?_method=PUT request is sent , which will update the details of the user in database.

- # Dependencies